 This best shoe is a snowshoe!
 Strap on a pair, and you’re off on an exhilarating day trip through Elk Island National Park where the bison roam.
 Rather stay a little closer to home?
-Explore your own backyard with Haskin Canoe and their snowshoe tours within the city.
+Explore your own backyard with Haskin Canoe and their snowshoe tours within the city (beginning in January).
 Book a private tour and conquer Hawrelak Park or the expansive collection of trails found within the North Saskatchewan River Valley.
 Finish off your adventures with a hot chocolate on the beautiful winter patio at Little Brick Café and General Store and you're in business!

 Lace Up Your Skates